 In 1993 he quit journalism to become a ghostwriter, collaborating with politicians, pop stars, psychologists, adventurers and showbusiness personalities to write their autobiographies.
 Twelve of these non-fiction titles were bestsellers with combined sales of more than 2 million copies.

 Michael is available as an after-dinner and corporate speaker talking about his career as an investigative journalist, a ghostwriter to celebrities, psychologists, adventurers, politicans and decorated soldiers, as well as his life as one of Australia's leading crime writers.

-Sandi Wallace writes rural crime thrillers and gripping short stories.
-She has won a host of prizes for her short crime fiction and the 2015 Davitt Award Readers’ Choice for her debut novel Tell Me Why, which was also shortlisted for the 2015 Davitt Award Best Debut.
-The second instalment in her series set in rural Victoria Dead Again was released in April 2017 to excellent reviews, and she is a contributing author of the anthology Writing the Dream (November 2016).
-On the Job, her first collection of short crime fiction, was published in November 2017.
+Sandi Wallace is an award-winning Australian crime writer – she writes rural crime thrillers and gripping short stories.
+She has won a host of prizes for her short crime fiction and the Davitt Award Readers’ Choice for her debut novel Tell Me Why, which was also shortlisted for the Davitt Award Best Debut.
+Into the Fog is Sandi’s third rural crime thriller starring Georgie Harvey and John Franklin set in Victoria, out August 2018.
+It follows Tell Me Why and Dead Again.
+Some of her award-winning short fiction is featured in her first collection of short crime On the Job, and she is a contributing author of the anthology Writing the Dream.

-Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the beautiful Dandenong Ranges outside of Melbourne with her husband.
+Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the stunning Dandenong Ranges outside of Melbourne with her husband.